 Phentermine is an anorectic that works to decrease hunger by triggering the release of neurotransmitters (norepinephrine, serotonin, and dopamine) to the part of the hypothalamus that controls appetite.
 As the level of chemical neurotransmitters increases and affects your central nervous system, your desire to overeat decreases.

-However, patients using Phentermine as an appetite suppressant may build a tolerance after long-term use, so a physician may need to make adjustments to the prescription for patients to attain the best Phentermine weight loss results.
+However, patients using Phentermine as an appetite suppressant may build a tolerance after long-term use, so a physician may need to make adjustments to the prescription for patients to attain the best Phentermine weight loss results, making this an inferior solution.

 Who Are The Best Candidates To Take Phentermine For Weight Loss?